 - 'Unknowns' associated with repair; there have been very few claims for timber buildings.
-Although this is a great track record, it translates to uncertainty, which is accounted for in the increased rates; - Design and build teams are unprepared or unfamiliar with the needs of the insurance industry i.e. comprehensive fire and safety plans; - Miscategorization and/or lack of education on different timber products; - Limited insurance capacity (maximum liability that an insurance company is willing to assume) for Timber construction in the market.
+Although this is a great track record, it translates to uncertainty, which is accounted for in the increased rates; - Design and build teams are unprepared or unfamiliar with the needs of the insurance industry (i.e. comprehensive fire and safety plans); - Lack of education on different timber products; - Limited insurance capacity (maximum liability that an insurance company is willing to assume) for timber construction in the market.